Security is a priority at Citizens Bank.

 Secure Socket Layer (SSL) Encryption

 Citizens Bank utilizes Secure Socket Layer (SSL) technology to protect your data and transmissions over the Internet.
 This technology encrypts - or scrambles - the information you provide so it's difficult for anyone other than Citizens Bank to read it.
-We use this technology whenever confidential information, such as you account number or social security number is requested.
 The SSL protocol continuously verifies the identity of each party during the session, encrypting messages to help ensure they remain private and unaltered.

 Citizens Bank data systems are protected by firewalls that are set up between our systems and the Internet.
 Any incoming messages must first pass through our firewall, which allows only certain types of messages to be sent through.
 This means only legitimate online banking messages will be recognized.
 Any other requests will be rejected before they can reach our systems.